MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/domains-commerce.md

 When you provision an e-commerce environment in [Microsoft Dynamics Lifecycle Services (LCS)](https://lcs.dynamics.com/), the **Supported host names** box on the e-commerce provisioning screen is used to enter domains associated with the deployed Commerce environment.
 These domains are the customer-facing Domain Name Server (DNS) names where e-commerce websites are hosted.
 Entering a domain at this stage doesn't start diverting traffic for the domain to Dynamics 365 Commerce.
 Traffic for a domain is only routed to the Commerce endpoint when the DNS CNAME record is updated to use the Commerce endpoint with the domain.

 > [!NOTE]
 > You can enter multiple domains in the LCS **Supported host names** box by separating them with semi-colons.
-The first domain entered defaults to the URL generated for your environment.
+The first domain you enter defaults to the URL generated for your environment.
 You can access any subsequent domains using the `?domain=` URL string attribute.
 For more information, see [Domains in site builder](#domains-in-site-builder).

 The following illustration shows the LCS e-commerce provisioning screen with the **Supported host names** box highlighted.